-"Dracula" by Bram Stoker
+"Dracula" by

 "Dracula" by Bram Stoker is a classic gothic horror novel that introduced the iconic character of Count Dracula and established many of the conventions that have become synonymous with vampire lore.
 The novel is known for its eerie atmosphere, compelling characters, and exploration of themes related to sexuality, good versus evil, and the fear of the unknown.